Azure/terraform-azurerm-avm-res-sql-managedinstance/README.md

 ### <a name="input_dns_zone_partner_id"></a> [dns\_zone\_partner\_id](#input\_dns\_zone\_partner\_id)

 Description: (Optional) The ID of the SQL Managed Instance which will share the DNS zone.
-This is a prerequisite for creating an `azurerm_sql_managed_instance_failover_group`.
+This is a prerequisite for creating an `azurerm_mssql_managed_instance_failover_group`.
 Setting this after creation forces a new resource to be created.

 Type: `string`